Hurricane man arrested on two murder charges for Culloden, Hurricane shootings

 The suspect fled the scene prior to law enforcement’s arrival.

-A criminal complaint further detailing the crime was not available Thursday morning.
+Due to COVID-19, the Putnam County Magistrate Court was closed Thursday and a criminal complaint detailing the Hurricane homicide was not available.

-In the Culloden shooting, a criminal complaint filed in Cabell County Magistrate Court said the West Virginia State Police were called to a shots fired call at 224 Third St. in Culloden about 7:52 p.m.
+In the Culloden shooting, a criminal complaint filed in Cabell County Magistrate Court said the West Virginia State Police were called to a shots-fired call at 224 3rd St. in Culloden about 7:52 p.m.
 Tuesday.
 Upon arrival, they found a blue Lincoln MKZ sedan with Ohio plates sitting outside the home.

 The vehicle had gunshot holes in the driver’s side.
 A white female, Toni Lynn Cremeans, who resided at the home, was found dead of gunshot wounds to the head.

-The complaint said Ring Doorbell surveillance from a home across the street showed shortly after the victim arrived at her home, the van parked behind the victim shortly before the shooting was reported.
+The complaint said Ring Video Doorbell surveillance from a home across the street showed that after the victim arrived at her home, the van parked behind the victim shortly before the shooting was reported.

 During a search of Groff’s home, officers located a Smith & Wesson 9mm pistol in his bedroom.
 Forensic testing of the gun showed it matched the weapon used in the Culloden homicide, according to the complaint.